Leo Tolstoy

 3

-You do not always have to finish what you have started, but neither should you avoid the work.
+You do not have to finish the work, but neither should you shirk from it.

-The one who has entrusted you with the task is reliable.
+The one who entrusted you with the work is reliable.

 — The Talmud